ElysiumRL/CustomHackingSystem/README.md

     }
 }
 ```
+#### 4. Instance Settings

+The parameters sent as inputs in the `StartNewHackInstance` function are stored in a `CustomHackingProperties` variable.
+You can access it in the Scriptable Program Actions using `this.hackInstanceSettings`.
+On top of the arguments passed in the `StartNewHackInstance` You will also find :
+ - hackAttempts (Int32)
+ > the number of attempts (in a row) for a given hack.
+This number will be reset if the NetworkName changes.
+If you want to store the real amount of hack attempts (without resets) you should add a field to the targeted object's persistent state.
+ - maximumHackAttempts (Int32)
+ > Maximum amount of attempts (in a row) for a given hack. if the hackAttempts is equal or superior to this value, the hack won't start.

+## Quickhacks

+### Lua

+### Redscript

+## Miscellaneous
+A lot of the code (and in-depth) work was cut off from this ("wiki") to make it as short and concise as possible.
+If you want to know more about the tool itself don't hesitate to check the out source code (small warning : it's a bit of a spaghetti code).
+You can also check out the [VehicleSecurityRework](https://github.com/ElysiumRL/VehicleSecurityRework) mod to see an example of the tool in a medium sized project.

 ## Contributing
 Found a Bug ?
 Have any ideas ?
 Want to contribute ?
 You can make a pull request here or contact me on Discord about it